jesscxu/fisk-2024/syllabus.md

 - 10 Homeworks - 1x per week, due Wednesday
 - 10 Quizzes - 1x per week on Friday, first 15 minutes of class
-- 2 Projects - spread throughout the semester, due Friday
+- 2 Projects - spread throughout the semester, due Sunday or Monday

 All assignments will be due at 11:59pm on their respective days